 You will not be bored in Sandra’s hatha and flow classes.
 Her extreme passion for inspiring students will challenge you to explore your physical and inner boundaries in a safe, warm and friendly environment.
 Through clear instruction, Sandra focuses on a solid foundation for each posture, body alignment and core strength.
 Sandra believes that life is an exploration in balance – strength and ease, energy and relaxation and hard work and play.
 Sandra invites you to practice yoga and find pleasure in your pursuit of balance.

-Atta’s journey in yoga started over 20 years ago as part of a preparation course for a meditation retreat and he’s been a student of yoga since.
-His passion for leadership development and better understanding the human potential led him on a self-developmental journey that resulted in studying coaching through the Integral Coaching Canada® where he received his professional coaching certificate.
-With a deep desire to serve the community he lives in, and with the support of yogis and yoginis within the community, he founded Om Prem Yoga Studio in the Spring of 2012.
+Atta’s yoga journey started over 30 years ago as part of a preparation course for a meditation retreat and he’s been a student of yoga since.
+His passion for leadership development and the better understanding of the human potential led him on a self-developmental journey that resulted in studying coaching through the Integral Coaching Canada® where he received his Master Coaching Certificate.
+With a deep desire to serve the community he lives in, and with the support of yogis and yoginis within the community, he co-founded Om Prem Yoga Studio in the Spring of 2012.

 Atta offers Restorative, Gentle Hatha, Purna and classical Hatha (alignment base) classes.
 He also offers one-on-one and group coaching to clients across the world.
 If you need support in expediting your personal/professional development feel free to reach out to him.

 Iyengar yoga is a systematic method of Hatha Yoga named after BKS Iyengar of Pune, India, (Dec.
 14, 1918 – Aug.
 20, 2014).
 The hallmark of the Iyengar approach is the ability to adapt the poses to the needs and challenges of the